mocktomata/mocktomata/docs/design.md

 During simulation,
 the get calls can be made out of order to certain degree.
 This allows both the external dependency and logic code to change when certain property is accessed without breaking the test.
-This is allowed as long the the behavior remains the same.
+This is allowed as long the behavior remains the same.

 Here is an example: